ABOUT LANTHIER WINERY

 aka Director of Chaos

 Ms. Hagemier holds a Bachelor of Science degree from Purdue University.
 She has extensive business experience including business start-ups, profitability analysis and growth management.
-Despite her role as Lanthier Winery's CEO, she prefers that most persons know her as the winery's Master Gardener.
+Despite her role as Lanthier Winery's CEO, she prefers that most people know her as the winery's Master Gardener.

 aka The Fam